How to Cite a Poem in MLA and APA Format?

 That would suffice.

-If you use a quote from a book, include a detailed citation to the source on the Works Cited page (APA style) using the following template: Last name, first initial of the poet.
+If you use a quote from a book, include a detailed citation to the source on the Works Cited page (APA style) using the following template: Last name, and first initial of the poet.
 (Year).
 Title of the poem.
 Initial in Editor.
 Last name (Ed. ), the title of the book (pp. xx-xx).
 Location: Publisher.

-If a quotation was derived from a website, use the following template: Last name, first initial of the poet.
+If a quotation was derived from a website, use the following template: Last name, and first initial of the poet.
 (Year, Month, and Day) Title of the poem.
 Fetched from http://WebAddress.

 Additional Tips On How To Cite A Poem

 Here are some pointers on how to correctly structure poem quotations.
 Regardless of the formatting style, you select, they will be valuable whether you are a novice or an advanced user of poem citations.

 - Read the entire poem to ensure you accurately grasp the reference and the author’s message.
 Then, choose which lines will be utilized as a quote in your work.